-- a) The curriculum for the VCE is specific for each subject - b) A study design has been developed by VCAA for each VCE study.
-The study design describes the areas of study and outcomes and assessment procedures for each unit - c) Schools develop courses for each unit of study according to the guidelines set out in the study designs.
-Within these limits there is an opportunity to design courses from a Christian perspective, particularly at Unit 1 and 2 level - d) At Melton Christian College we aim to provide the broadest range of studies possible for our students.
+- a.
+The curriculum for the VCE is specific for each subject - b.
+A study design has been developed by VCAA for each VCE study.
+The study design describes the areas of study and outcomes and assessment procedures for each unit - c.
+Schools develop courses for each unit of study according to the guidelines set out in the study designs.
+Within these limits there is an opportunity to design courses from a Christian perspective - d.
+At Melton Christian College we aim to provide the broadest range of studies possible for our students.

-All students at Melton Christian College will undertake one lessons per week of Biblical Studies.
+All students at Melton Christian College will undertake one lesson per fornight of Christian Life Studies.
 Physical activity is an important part of a healthy mind and body; therefore, all Year 11 and 12 students have timetabled opportunities to participate in sport and exercise.